SatoshiumAI/.github/first-look.md

 ---

-## 🤖 About Tools and Agents
+## 🧪 About Tools and Experiments

 Some demonstrations and experiments exist, but Satoshium is **not yet a finished system**.

-Agents, tools, and modules will emerge gradually — only when they align with the underlying philosophy.
+Tools, systems, and experiments will emerge gradually — only when they align with the underlying philosophy.

 This is intentional.